elgalu/octopress/source/_posts/2014-04-03-run-protractor-against-internet-explorer-vm.markdown

 ![virtualbox_ports_forwarding](/images/virtualbox_ports_forwarding.png "virtualbox_ports_forwarding")

 Add that Port Forwarding Rule in the screen shot above.
+**IMPORTANT** You should check the IP address of your Windows machine also is `10.0.2.15` so VirtualBox forwards to the correct VM.

 Another way is to change the network setup to be **Bridged** instead of **NAT** and you will have to find out the IP address it gets from your home network.
 That requires more work on your side paying attention to your IP addresses.

-## Step 8 - Write a .bat script to start selenium
+<h2 id="step8">Step 8 - Write a .bat script to start selenium</h2>

 Within your Window VM, you should place this `ie11.bat` file in the same directory where you downloaded the selenium standalone jar, for example in your downloads folder.